The Tubes: New label, mainstream success

 The Completion Backward Principle (1981) was engineered by Humberto Gatica and produced by David Foster (Earth, Wind and Fire).
 It featured the classic rock radio staple "Talk to Ya Later," written by Waybill, Foster and Toto guitarist Steve Lukather.
 The songwriting credits were shared again but included input from all members, including "Attack of the 50 Foot Woman" by Prince, "Think About Me" by Cotten, "Don't Want to Wait Anymore" by Vince Welnick and "Matter of Pride" by Steen.
 The album was a satire of Reagan's "Morning in America" corporate movement and included pictures of the band members cleaned up and wearing suits.
 The band also had their first Top 40 hit in the United States in 1981, "Don't Want to Wait Anymore," with vocals by Spooner.
-The band returned to the road in America and Europe with a new stage show designed by Cotten, Prince and Kenny Ortega, featuring new dancers including Cynthia Rhodes, who would leave soon after to star in Flashdance and Staying Alive.
-Re Styles was said to have left the band: Waybill said at the time that she was "going on to a Hollywood movie career or something".
+The band returned to the road in America and Europe with a new stage show designed by Cotten, Prince, and Ortega, featuring new dancers including Cynthia Rhodes, who would leave soon after to star in Flashdance and Staying Alive.
+Styles was said to have left the band: Waybill said at the time that she was "going on to a Hollywood movie career or something".
 Styles, Cotten and Prince played as the Boring Squares in San Francisco in 1980.
 The trio were also said to have played a show on Bora Bora in 1984.

-While on tour in Italy the Tubes were forced off stage by local police with machine guns and they escaped the country with the promoter's money after he failed to deliver professional shows.
 The single "Sports Fans" was recorded live during halftime of the legendary San Francisco 49ers "The Catch" game; Tubes crew members can be seen on the side lines in the slow motion replay.

-As the band gained more mainstream popularity, Waybill auditioned for roles in Night Shift and Streets of Fire and also appeared on Late Night with David Letterman twice.
+As the band gained more mainstream popularity, Waybill auditioned for roles in Night Shift and Streets of Fire and appeared on Late Night with David Letterman twice.

 Outside Inside (1983) was produced by David Foster and included the number 10 US hit "She's a Beauty."
 The album was recorded with several studio musicians, including members of Chicago and Toto.
-The slicker sound added to the tension between the "art" oriented members of the group (Cotton, Spooner and Prince) and the pop-music fans (Steen and Waybill).
+The slicker sound added to the tension between the "art" oriented members of the group (Cotten, Spooner and Prince) and the pop-music fans (Steen and Waybill).
 The band performed "The Monkey Time" on Solid Gold, and toured the United States, mostly playing theme parks like Six Flags Magic Mountain and colleges for a new generation of fans.
-The band also filmed an hour-long concert special at the Kabuki Theatre in San Francisco which played on MTV and was directed by Jim Yukich.
+The band filmed an hour-long concert special at the Kabuki Theatre in San Francisco which played on MTV and was directed by Jim Yukich.
 "She's a Beauty" won song of the year and The Tubes performed live at the BAM music awards.